Should You Add a Surf-Specific Harness to Your Quiver?

 Benefits of Adding A Surf-Specific Harness to Your Quiver

 Up until this last week, I was a firm believer that one harness was sufficient for any and all conditions.
-Having honed in on the Apex Select, that was my do-all harness.
+Having homed in on the Apex Select, that was my do-all harness.
 Leisurely cruise?
 Apex Select.
 Freestyle session?
 Apex Select.
 Slashing it up it the waves?
 Apex Select, although a little looser so it could rotate around my body.
 Hardcore wakestyle sesh?
 In my dreams I’m wearing the Apex Select.

 But then came last week.
 Having shipped my harness back from Hood River to lighten my carry-on on the flight back, I had failed to plan for the two back-to-back windy days upon my return.
 Hoping I hadn’t sold my 2015 Dakine Pyro (I had), I turned to our demo shelf.
 It seemed the only properly fitting option was the Dakine C-1.
 “I just won’t kite,” I thought to myself.
 Fortunately, I quickly realized I was being a prima donna, and snapping up my gear with the C-1 in tow, I headed to the beach.